 If your ideal island getaway includes dining on succulent seafood, the Whitsundays won’t disappoint.
 The region boasts some of the highest quality seafood and freshest catches in Australia, so come prepared to salivate over the best seafood platters you’ve ever seen.
 For sushi, seafood, burgers and more, head to Shute Harbour Road in Airlie Beach.

-If you fancy sampling some upscale dishes on the islands, luxurious Hayman Island is the place to head for fine dining and lavish cocktails.
-Hamilton Island offers a great range of restaurant options too, including modern Australian and Southeast Asian, and is home to exclusive hotel restaurants and relaxed beachfront bars.
+Ever popular Hamilton Island offers a great range of restaurant options, including modern Australian and Southeast Asian, and is home to exclusive hotel restaurants as well as relaxed beachfront bars.

 Keen to experience some island nightlife?
 Airlie Beach is the thriving party hub of the Whitsundays and is known for its vibrant bars and clubs.

 Whether you want to relax into island life or stay in the thick of things, there’s accommodation to suit your preferred pace in the Whitsundays.
-Hayman Island and Hamilton Island provide the best in opulent resort-style living in luxe abodes like qualia and One&Only, while Airlie Beach is a great base for those keen to explore other islands of the region on daytrips or overnight stays.
+For luxe resort-style living, look no further than the opulient qualia on Hamilton Island, while Airlie Beach is a great base for those keen to explore other islands of the region on daytrips or overnight stays.

 Long Island boasts laidback atmosphere in abundance and is ideal if you want a chilled-out beachside holiday complete with swaying palm trees.
 Those looking for a coastal camping holiday can pitch a tent at Hook Island’s Maureen’s Cove, Curlew Beach or Crayfish Beach.